Universities, Institutes, and Think Tanks

 - Science, Technology and International Affairs (STIA) in the Edmund A. Walsh School of Foreign Service at Georgetown University.
 Many of my written publishing testimonials (available on request) come from these faculty members.

 - The Carnegie Endowment for International Peace.
 Led a handpicked team of Georgetown faculty members during a capacity-building seminar in Amman, Jordan for Arabic-speaking journalists from Egypt, Syria, Lebanon, Turkey, and the MENA region.

 - The Woodrow Wilson Center.
-Worked with individual faculty scholars in residence.
+Work regularly with individual faculty scholars in residence.

 - The RAND Corporation.
-Advised a researcher on the first book for a wider audience.
+Advise researchers on public intellectual identity and RAND books for a wider audience.

 - The U.S. Institute of Peace.
 One-on-one advising for individual scholars.